tabatkins/railroad-diagrams/README.md

 * VERTICAL_SEPARATION - sets the minimum amount of vertical separation between two items.
 Note that the stroke width isn't counted when computing the separation; this shouldn't be relevant unless you have a very small separation or very large stroke width.
 * ARC_RADIUS - the radius of the arcs used in Choice and Repeat.
 This has a relatively large effect on the size of non-trivial diagrams.
 Both tight and loose values look good, depending on what you're going for.

+You can also tweak the overall CSS for the file.
+Each diagrams's CSS is inserted as a `<style>` block at the end of `Diagram.toSVG` - feel free to tweak to your heart's content.
+(Note that, due to rasterization artifacts, odd pixel lengths for 'stroke' look best when the item has been translated half a pixel in both directions.
+If you change the styling to use a stroke with even pixel lengths, you'll want to remove the 'transform' attribute from the `<g>` element used in `Diagram.toSVG`.)

 Caveats
 -------